 Can I use the first-time buyer stamp duty relief for buy-to-let?

 The first-time buyer stamp duty exemption only applies if you're planning to use the property as your main residence.
-You cannot use it when buying a property you plan to let out, or don't plan to live in yourself.
+If you're buying a buy-to-let property as a first-time buyer you will be charged home mover stamp duty rates.